MaverickMartyn/COVAS-NEXT-Media-Player-Plugin/README.md

 ## Installation

+Download the latest release under the *Releases* section on the right.
 Unpack the plugin into the `plugins` folder in COVAS, leading to the following folder structure:
 * `plugins`
     * `MediaPlayer`